 Fifteen years ago, Japanese filmmaker Takashi Miike took a certain segment of the film world by storm with a string of shocking and/or irreverent films (Audition, Gozu, The Happiness of the Katakuris, Ichi the Killer, Visitor Q), which instantly established him as one of the world's leading cult auteurs.
 From 1999 to 2003, he directed anywhere from five to eight films per year, making him a constant presence on the festival circuit.
-Toward the end of this run, Japanese cinema found a more prominent place in the mainstream, thanks to Ringu/The Ring, Ju-on/The Grudge, and Quentin Tarantino's Kill Bill films.
+Toward the end of this run, Japanese cinema found a more prominent place in the mainstream, thanks to Ring/The Ring, Ju-on/The Grudge, and Quentin Tarantino's Kill Bill films.
 But for some, Miike remained the most vibrant and unpredictable voice in modern Japanese cinema.

 Watch Takashi Miike on the October 14 episode of Daily VICE

 Now 55, the director's productivity has been diminished somewhat by his own success—as he explains below, bigger budgets are more time-consuming—but the eccentric impulses that built his reputation are alive and well.
-For evidence of this, look no further than Yakuza Apocalypse, the sprawling new yakuza vampire epic that screened at last month's Toronto International Film Festival and hit North American theatres and VOD last week.
+For evidence of this, look no further than Yakuza Apocalypse, the sprawling new yakuza vampire epic that screened at last month's Toronto International Film Festival and hit North American theaters and VOD last week.
 During TIFF, we sat down with the enigmatic director to discuss his unprecedented productivity, the challenges of going Hollywood, and his mother's unlikely experience with Ichi the Killer.